AnnabelleGillet/MuLOT/README.md

 - nbIterations (default 25): the maximum number of iterations ;
 - norm (default CPALS.NORM_L1): the norm to use to normalize the factor matrices (NORM_L1 and NORM_L2 are available),
 - minFms (default 0.99): the convergence limit to stop the iterations (the Factor Match Score is used to determine convergence),
 - checkpoint (default false): set to true to use Spark checkpoints.
-It can improve performances.
+It can improve performances,
+- highRank (default None): set to Some[true] to compute the pinverse in the CP decomposition with Spark rather than with Breeze.
+By default, the Spark one is used when the rank is higher or equal than 100.
+Breeze is more efficient for low ranks.

 The result of the decomposition is a Map[String, DataFrame], with keys being the original name of each dimension, associated with a DataFrame of 3 columns: the value of the dimension, the rank, and the value found with the CP decomposition.